 Snuggles the Unicorn

 Snuggles the Unicorn was a Unity action game in development at Left Turn Studios.
-I was lead Technical Artist with a second TA joining partway through.
-The project was eventually canceled, but it produced two pieces of technical work worth documenting: a vertex shader system that replaced an expensive bone rig, and an animation retargeting system built to preserve the team's existing animation investment across a major model change.
+I was lead Technical Artist with a second TA joining partway through for lighting and PCG level layout.
+The project was eventually shelved, but it produced significant technical work across rendering, shaders, rigging, animation, and tooling.

 Wing Vertex Shader System